Power Optimisation Ltd

 Modes of Operation

-The software is able to use pseudo-generating units to model different modes of operation of generating plant, with logical constraints defined by the user preventing simultaneous operation of any incompatible modes.
-For example, the user might define different pseudo-generating units in the software's input data for the following modes of operation of a Combined Cycle Gas Turbine (CCGT) power station that has two gas turbines and one steam turbine: Mode A is Gas Turbine 1 operating in 'open-cycle mode', Mode B is Gas Turbine 2 operating in 'open-cycle mode', Mode C is Gas Turbine 1 operating in 'combined-cycle mode' with the Steam Turbine, Mode D is Gas Turbine 2 operating in 'combined-cycle mode' with the Steam Turbine, and Mode E is Gas Turbines 1 and 2 operating together in 'combined-cycle mode' with the Steam Turbine.
+Powerop is able to use pseudo-generating units to model different modes of operation of generating plant, with logical constraints defined by the user preventing simultaneous operation of any incompatible modes.
+For example, the user might define different pseudo-generating units in Powerop's input data for the following modes of operation of a Combined Cycle Gas Turbine (CCGT) power station that has two gas turbines and one steam turbine: Mode A is Gas Turbine 1 operating in 'open-cycle mode', Mode B is Gas Turbine 2 operating in 'open-cycle mode', Mode C is Gas Turbine 1 operating in 'combined-cycle mode' with the Steam Turbine, Mode D is Gas Turbine 2 operating in 'combined-cycle mode' with the Steam Turbine, and Mode E is Gas Turbines 1 and 2 operating together in 'combined-cycle mode' with the Steam Turbine.
 The thermal efficiencies, ramp rates and other data items of these modes will not all be the same.
 This can be modelled by Powerop using pseudo-generating units and appropriate logical constraints specified by the user.

 Longer-Term Issues